apigee/apigeelint/README.md

 Static code analysis for Apigee proxy bundles to encourage API developers to use best practices and avoid anti-patterns.

+## Status

+At this point we are focused on plugin execution and modelling the various lintable assets including Bundles, Proxies, Targets, Flows, Steps, and Policies.

+Plugins that test these abstractions are being developed concurrently.

+Reporters (the means to report out results), Ingesters (bundle loaders) are to be developed with Filesystem being the only supported means of loading a bundle and all reporting now going to console.

+## Usage

+A simple script based approach is used right now.
+The sample.js configuration at root executes a linting session against the default bundle:

+var bl = require("./package/bundleLinter.js");

+	var configuration = {
+	    debug: true,
+	    "source": {
+	        "type":"filesystem",
+	        "path": "../sampleProxy",
+	    }
+	};

+	bl.lint(configuration);

+## Contributing

+In lieu of a formal style guide, take care to maintain the existing coding style.
+Add unit tests for any new or changed functionality.
+Lint and test your code.

+## Scope

 Linting and reporting will fall into one of the following broad categories:

  1. Bundle